 (4) If a Gold State Super Member’s remuneration is reduced (for any reason) after the Member’s selection day and before the start of a contribution period, the Member’s superannuation salary in respect of that contribution period is the decreased remuneration.

-27. Selection of adjustment day
+27. Member’s annual adjustment day, selection of

 (1) For each Gold State Super Member the Board is to select a day to be the Member’s annual adjustment day.